briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 This is the first (and second) place where most examples start to paint themselves into corners.
 Once we have a polygon, why would we ever want to change it?

 That's not as stupid as it sounds.
 Not all object have to be mutable.
 If we want something different, we make a new object.
+Mutability is, by the way, one of the chief complaints that functional programming zealots bring up about OO.
+But, it's not something that's intrinsic to OO.

-The goal of these misguided examples is to show inheritance, so it ignores the 15 other things that impact the problem.
-In the short term, it seems like inheritance provides re-use because one class steals parts of the other class.
+The goal of the misguided examples is to show inheritance, so it ignores the 15 other things that impact the problem.
 Conversely, every regular, closed, convex polygon of four sides (there's on one!) can be the same object everywhere in the program.
 That is, you only need one square.
 Envision all sorts of objects, representing distinct things, that all have the same interface (polymorphism).
+In the short term, it seems like inheritance provides re-use because one class steals parts of the other class.
+But, if you choose the wrong general attributes, the specifics will be wrong too.

 We don't want to start adding methods to only some of them because that breaks polymorphism: every time we add a method to one class, we have to add it to every such class.
 Do those methods represent something fundamental about the object, and if they don't, do they belong in the class?
 There are other ways to handle this.

 In the abstract, our polygon doesn't have a magnitude.
 That's something done elsewhere.
 A graphics thingy may scale the polygon, but that's not something the polygon knows about itself just like it doesn't know it's orientation.
 These things are projected onto a polygon by something else.
 They are external descriptions.
 Until there are concrete measures, we only have relative distances and relative areas.
 But, these are derived properties.
 That is, if we know what we already know, we can compute these.
 In good database design, we remove anything that we can compute from something else.
 Consider that for object designs too.